Safeguarding (Child Protection) and Incident Policy

 Procedures relating to allegations of abuse by a member of staff or volunteer

 Any allegations of abuse by a director, staff member or volunteer should be directed to the Child Protection Lead.
-If the allegation is against the Child Protection Lead, it should be referred to the other director.
+If the allegation is against the Child Protection Lead, it should be referred to another director.

 - Any member of staff or volunteer accused of abuse should record the event as soon as possible including names of any witness but should not discuss the incident with colleagues or children.